A University in Motion. Apply now!

 To help you pay for college, you might qualify for one of our scholarships.

-Bachelor of Science—Concentration in Exercise Science
+Bachelor of Science in Kinesiology with a Concentration in Exercise Science

 To complete this degree concentration, you will need to complete courses in the university core, education, and electives.
 Contact the College of Education for a current listing of courses required to complete this program.

 The course listings below are only a few of the classes this track requires.
 For a full review of this program in detail, please see our official online catalog AND consult with an academic advisor.

 |PHED 2010||Foundations of Health and Physical Education||The history and principles of the profession, including elements of health, athletics and sports medicine.|

 |PHED 2203||Wellness||The connection of wellness and a number of health topics.|